togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 That done, we continue with more tests.
 We still want to focus on the red-green; writing testing code and then writing just enough to get it to pass.
 We can refactor where the right move is obvious but it is not yet the focus - we will have time for refactoring, but right now we want to focus on building out all the basics we need - mocking, dependencies, etc - to get the-green workflow going.

-Also worth noting that I'm writing all code in the same file as it is simply faster to navigate and import dependencies for.
+Also worth noting that I'm writing all code in the same file as it is simply faster to navigate and import dependencies.
 I don't want to get caught up in an existential dilemma over which subdirectories to put things in, I just want to get the basic flow down.

 {% gist f7c0c83d5d70ef094be84cd995b22c2e %}